OAGi/Score/docs/test_cases/TestSuite24.md

 The end user can express a reusing BIE that reuses a BIE in WIP state and owned by a different user.

 #### Test Assertion #24.1.14
-The end user won't remove a higher level reference to a reused BIE when removing a different reused BIE at lower level.
+The end user can remove reused BIE references at any level even if there's another same reused BIE at a different level.

 #### Test Assertion #24.1.15
-Enable reusable global schema when a BIE references a reusable BIE within a nested reused BIE.
-The reused BIE can be expressed as its own global property and referenced within the nested BIE.
+Enable the global schema for reused BIE references no matter it has nested reused BIE or not.

 #### Test Assertion #24.1.16
-Retain enabled properties, including their primitives, cardinality, and context defintions of a reused BIE when user disables its reuse.
+Retain all enabled properties under the reused BIE hierarchy when the user clicks the 'Retain Reused BIE' context menu.

 ### Test Step Pre-condition: